yintrigue/portfolio-ds/ml_nt5/README.md

 ## Training Methodology

 The parsimony of T5 allows us to **focus on refining our training methods** instead of the model architecture.
 Our training involves a series of experiments using both sequential and multitask trainings.
-The full schedule is summarized by the diagram below and a detailed description can be found in the paper. **RC1**, the model pertained on the two synthetic datasets and SQuAD, and then fine-tuned on DROP and DROP Classification. is our best model.
+The full schedule is summarized by the diagram below and a detailed description can be found in the paper.
+Our best model is **RC1**, the model pertained on the two synthetic datasets and SQuAD, and then fine-tuned on DROP and DROP Class.

 <p align="center"><img src="https://www.dropbox.com/s/ujq8dc229nl79bh/schedule.jpeg?raw=1" width="800" /></p>